How to visit Spain’s outstanding Monfragüe National Park

 There are a few options for hotels and apartments in the area, the majority being in Torrejón el Rubio:

-We stayed in Apartamentos Monfragüe in Torrejon el Rubio and I couldn’t recommend it more highly.
-The apartment was clean, well equipped, we had access to a small pool and the owners were extremely friendly and helpful.
+🏨 MexicoCassie recommendation in Torrejón el Rubio: Apartamentos Monfragüe – we stayed here and I can’t recommend it more highly.
+The apartments are clean, well equipped, and there is a small pool to enjoy when you return from exploring. the owners were extremely friendly and helpful.

 Eating in Monfragüe National Park